Why Am I Coughing Up Phlegm? A Comprehensive Guide

 Get Started With Wyndly

-What Is Phlegm?
+What is Phlegm?

 Phlegm is a thick, sticky fluid produced by the mucous membranes in the respiratory system.
 It plays a critical role in trapping and removing foreign substances like dust, bacteria, and viruses, thereby aiding in the body's defense mechanisms.